GitFlow

 Manual Installation

-git clone --recursive git://github.com/nvie/gitflow.git
+git clone --recursive https://github.com/petervanderdoes/gitflow-avh.git

-cd gitflow
+cd gitflow-avh

 sudo make install